Homeowners everywhere are seeing the huge potential that’s sitting at the end of their driveway: garage conversions.

 With a garage conversion, you’ll end up paying less than with an all-new ADU.
 This is because the structure of the garage already existed and was assessed along with your main house.
 The city will evaluate the added value of your conversion, but not the structure.
 This is like what would happen with a kitchen remodel.

 If you will be renting out your ADU, the construction expenses—including all materials, plans, permits, etc.—will qualify to be depreciated as real property.
-There are different formulas depending on how you plan to rent it (short term vs. long term).
+Different formulas are depending on how you plan to rent it (short term vs. long term).
 For more info, see Granny Flat Tax Implications in California.

 8. Can I get a home loan for a garage conversion?